 Tim walked away with his shoulders down.

 I pondered the situation as I ate the rest of Mikey's lunch.
 Technically this whole thing wasn't my problem.
-My main concern was securing study nutrition and resources without compromising my disguise.
+My main concern was securing steady nutrition and resources without compromising my disguise.

 But that didn't really feel right to me.

 I had not been anyone important to Mikey, and yet he had still fed me for free (two times now).
 If possible I'd like to maintain valuable drones like that.
 Who knows where else I would find someone willing to feed me for free?